esphome/esphome-docs/components/lvgl.rst

 .. note::

     LVGL only supports **integers** for numeric ``value``.
 Visualizer widgets can't display floats directly, but they allow scaling by 10s.
-Some examples in the :doc:`Cookbook </cookbook/lvgl>` cover how to do that.

 .. _lvgl-wgt-lbl: